AP Anlage & Privatbank

 AP Anlage & Privatbank is a Swiss private bank with its headquarters in Zurich.
 The bank was established in 1995 by Hypo Bank (Germany).
-In 2004 the bank was acquired by Latvian Parex Group.
-Currently the bank is 100% subsidiary of Citadele Banka (Latvia).
+In 2004, the bank was acquired by the Latvian Parex Group.
+Currently the bank is a 100% subsidiary of Citadele Banka (Latvia).

-The bank is active in the Baltics, Russia and all CIS-markets.
-Due to this particular setting with roots in both Switzerland and Latvia, the bank combines Swiss banking know-how with a profound market understanding of the Baltics, Russia and CIS-countries, which gives the bank a significant competitive advantage.
+The bank is active in the Baltics, Russia and all CIS markets.
+Due to this particular setting with roots in both Switzerland and Latvia, the bank combines Swiss banking know-how with a profound market understanding of the Baltics, Russia and CIS countries, giving it a significant competitive advantage.

 The bank has its representative offices in Latvia and Ukraine.

-AP Anlage & Privatbank is a member of the government Swiss Deposit Guarantee Scheme and in case of failure, all eligible depositors will be covered with compensation up to 100,000 CHF.
+AP Anlage & Privatbank is a member of the governmental Swiss Deposit Guarantee Scheme and, in case of failure, all eligible depositors will be covered with compensation up to CHF100,000.

 WHAT AP ANLAGE & PRIVATBANK OFFERS:

-- Corporate and personal accounts in 3 major currencies: CHF, Euros and US Dollars.
+- Corporate and personal accounts in 3 major currencies: CHF, EUR and USD.

 - International transfers.

 - Commercial bank accounts for performing business activities (no more than 20 transactions per month).